1. Home

 4. Comprehensive Security Co...

-5. Ensuring HIPAA Compliance in Desk365
+5. Ensuring HIPAA compliance in Desk365

-Ensuring HIPAA Compliance in Desk365
+Ensuring HIPAA compliance in Desk365

 The Health Insurance Portability and Accountability Act (HIPAA) sets stringent requirements for protecting health information that can identify individuals.
 At Desk365, we are committed to providing features that help our customers use our service in a HIPAA-compliant manner.
 This article explains how you can implement HIPAA compliance in Desk365.

-Understanding HIPAA Requirements
+Understanding HIPAA requirements

 HIPAA is a U.S. law that provides data privacy and security provisions to protect medical information.
 The law has become more significant due to numerous health data breaches caused by cyber-attacks.